 2013 Vios XP150

-The third gen XP130 hatchback retained the Vitz/ Yaris nameplate for Japanese domestic & international markets respectively, while the sedan was marketed as Vios, which is derived from a Latin word which means ‘to move forward’.
-Later in 2017, a new sedan variant of the same XP150 appeared as Yaris sedan in various Asian and Caribbean markets.
+The third-gen XP130 hatchback retained the Vitz/ Yaris nameplate for Japanese domestic & international markets respectively, while the sedan was marketed as Vios, which is derived from a Latin word that means ‘to move forward’.
+Later in 2017, a new sedan variant of the same XP150 appeared as the Yaris sedan in various Asian and Caribbean markets.

-Interestingly in few Asian markets, the Vios carries the Yaris nameplate and vice versa in others.
-In China where Toyota have two different joint venture partners namely FAW-Toyota and GAC-Toyota, each sells its own stylistically different version of XP130/150 in both hatchback as well sedan forms named as Vios and Yaris respectively.
+Interestingly in a few Asian markets, the Vios carries the Yaris nameplate and vice versa in others.
+In China where Toyota has two different joint venture partners namely FAW-Toyota and GAC-Toyota, each sells its own stylistically different version of XP130/150 in both hatchbacks as well sedan forms named Vios and Yaris respectively.
 China also gets a longer wheelbase version of both these cars.

-The 3rd gen XP150 Yaris sedan we have here rides on the Toyota B-platform and measures 4,425mm in length, 1,730mm in width and 1,475mm in height while having a 2,550mm wheelbase.
-Although the XP150 Yaris sedan is larger than the second generation XP90 Belta, but it’s considerably shorter than the 11th gen 1.3L Corolla which it replaces here.
+The 3rd gen XP150 Yaris sedan we have here rides on the Toyota B-platform and measures 4,425mm in length, 1,730mm in width, and 1,475mm in height while having a 2,550mm wheelbase.
+Although the XP150 Yaris sedan is larger than the second-generation XP90 Belta, it’s considerably shorter than the 11th gen 1.3L Corolla which it replaces here.

 Toyota Yaris XP150 in Pakistan

-The Toyota Yaris XP150 facelift was introduced this year in markets including Philippines (where its marketed under Vios nameplate), Thailand, Vietnam and is soon going to be introduced i Malaysian markets.
+The Toyota Yaris XP150 facelift was introduced this year in markets including the Philippines (where it is marketed under the Vios nameplate), Thailand, and Vietnam and is soon going to be introduced in Malaysian markets.
 The front end of the Yaris facelift gets a thoroughly revised fascia while the rear end & interior remains largely unchanged in terms of designs.
-However on the safety forefront the car has received some worthy upgrades while retaining the same set of engines.
+However, on the safety forefront, the car has received some worthy upgrades while retaining the same set of engines.